 When two (or three) eclipses happen together within the same four to six week span, it’s called an eclipse season.
 Eclipse seasons happen six months apart, so twice a year.

 Crossroads, Endings & Beginnings

 Given the involvement of the Nodes, eclipses are crossroads times.
 Sometimes the crossroads can be quite tiny; other times monumental.
 It’s as if the soul resets itself and reorients its direction.

 Eclipses bring a sense of endings and beginnings.
-Some endings might seem minor and happen in our own emotional decisions and habits, e.g. releasing an outdated attitude and implementing a better one, but the small adjustment later brings big gains.
+Some endings might seem minor and happen in our own emotional decisions and habits, e.g. releasing an outdated attitude and implementing a better one.
 Other endings are obvious and quite major.
 We each have our own rhythms and timing; how major an eclipse is for you depends on how it’s affecting your astrology.